mavryk-network/mavryk-taquito/docs/operation_flow.md

 Once you have installed the `@mavrykdynamics/webmavryk` package into your project, however, you will need to install additional packages to use the Wallet API.

-We work closely with the Beacon team to provide a seamless integration with the Beacon wallet.
-To install the Beacon wallet, run the following command:
+We work closely with the Mavlet team to provide a seamless integration with the Mavlet wallet.
+To install the Mavlet wallet, run the following command:

 ```
-npm install @mavrykdynamics/webmavryk-beacon-wallet
+npm install @mavrykdynamics/webmavryk-mavlet-wallet

 ```